fenghuayumo/DIVSHOT/README.md

 git submodule update --init --recursive
 ```

-To build `diverse` you should open the scripts folder, Then, doing the following operations
+To build `divshot` you should open the scripts folder, Then, doing the following operations

 #### Windows
-* Run Scripts/GenerateVS.bat to generate a visual studio project.
+* Run Scripts/GenerateVS.bat to generate a visual studio project, you can select divshot as startup project.

 # Credits